New businesses coming to northwest Fresno shopping center

 FRESNO, Calif.
 (KFSN) -- A northwest Fresno neighborhood is expanding.

-By next summer, 11 new stores are scheduled to open up shop at the Marketplace at El Paso Shopping Center in northwest Fresno.
+By next summer, 11 new stores are scheduled to open up shop at the Marketplace at El Paseo Shopping Center in northwest Fresno.

 Lewis Smith, Senior Vice President at Retail California, says people should look forward to never before seen businesses coming to Fresno.